SystemCraftsman/strimzi-kafka-cli/examples/2_tls_authentication/readme.md

-# TLS Authentication with Strimzi using Strimzi Kafka CLI
+# TLS Authentication on Strimzi by using Strimzi Kafka CLI

 In this example we will demonstrate setting up TLS authentication for Strimzi using Strimzi Kafka CLI.
 So let's get started!